Ruby Development Protocol

 6. Method Conventions

-methods perform side effects and return nil
+! methods perform side effects and return nil.

-methods return booleans.
+? methods return booleans.

 - Return types must be consistent within method families.